Joey Barton: Criminal investigations and convictions

 In 2006, Merseyside Police investigated after Barton exposed his buttocks to Everton supporters following a game on 30 September.
-On 4 October, they announced that they would be taking no further action.
+On 4 October, the force announced that it would be taking no further action.

 On 13 March 2007, Barton was arrested on suspicion of assault and criminal damage following an altercation with a taxi driver in Liverpool on 4 March.
 He was cleared of this charge in May 2008, after his cousin, Joshua Wilson, admitted to causing the damage.

 On 1 May 2007, Barton assaulted his teammate Ousmane Dabo during a training session.
 Dabo was hit several times, left unconscious, and hospitalised with head injuries, including a suspected detached retina.
 On 16 May, Barton was arrested and questioned by Greater Manchester Police, and was later charged with assault.
 He initially pleaded not guilty, but later changed his plea to guilty.
 On 1 July 2008, Barton was sentenced to a four-month suspended prison sentence plus 200 hours of community service and ordered to pay £3,000 compensation and Dabo's court costs.

 In the early hours of 27 December 2007, Barton was arrested on suspicion of assault in Liverpool city centre.
-Barton punched a man twenty times, causing him to lose consciousness, before attacking a teenage boy.
+Barton punched a man 20 times, causing him to lose consciousness and then attacked a teenage boy.
 At the time, Barton was on bail for two previous arrests, and he was denied bail for the third arrest.
 Barton pleaded guilty to the offence, and, on 20 May 2008, he was sentenced to six months in jail.
-Barton's cousin, Nadine Wilson, and his brother Andrew Barton also pleaded guilty to their part in the assaults and received suspended sentences.
+Barton's cousin Nadine Wilson and his brother Andrew Barton also pleaded guilty to their part in the assaults and received suspended sentences.

 In August 2008, Jamie Tandy pursued a civil claim against Barton.
 Barton had stubbed out a lit cigar in Tandy's eye in 2004 while Tandy was a youth player at Manchester City.
 Tandy said that the incident caused a "major psychiatric deterioration in his health that has destroyed any chance he may have had of playing professional football at a high level."
 In November 2009, Barton agreed to pay Tandy £65,000 as part of an out-of-court settlement.

 On 4 June 2012, Barton was arrested alongside three other men after a fight outside a nightclub in Liverpool.
 Barton claimed that he had been "sucker punched" in the incident.
 The following month, all four men were told they would face no further police action.